buildpacks/rfcs/text/0000-override-env-by-default.md

 These environment variable files are applied dynamically, either before subsequent buildpacks or when the app container starts.
 Their application may be modulated by file extensions such as `.append`, `.prepend`, `.default`, and `.override`.
 For `.append` and `.prepend`, a special `NAME.delim` file may be used to specify the delimiter.

-The current behavior is to assume `.append` and `.delim` (with contents `:`) when no extension is specify.
+The current behavior is to assume `.append` and `.delim` (with contents `:`) when no extension is specified.
 This is confusing (for reasons stated above) and does not match the behavior of `NAME=value` when environment variables are set in other contexts.
-This RFC proposed we change the behavior to be identical to `.override`, with overrides all previous values (such that the last buildpack "wins").
+This RFC proposes we change the behavior to be identical to `.override`, which overrides all previous values (such that the last buildpack "wins").

 # Drawbacks
 [drawbacks]: #drawbacks